How the provinces are planning for pot legalization

 Yukon's Cannabis Control and Regulation Act will allow people to legally use marijuana products in their homes or the homes of others who have consented to the use — but nowhere else.

 The government in the Northwest Territories also released details of its proposed plan, calling for a minimum legal age of 19.
 According to the government's framework, the N.W.T Liquor Commission will be in charge of import and distribution.

-Adults will be allowed to grow marijuana at home under the proposed plan, but will be limited to four plants and there will be restrictions on where people can consume pot in public.
+Adults will be allowed to posses up to 30 grams of cannabis and will be able to grow marijuana at home under the proposed plan, but will be limited to four plants.
+There will be restrictions on where people can consume pot in public.